ColeHud/backtothefuture/README.md

 ### Citations ###
 ```
-.
-Cheng, Z., Yang, Q., Sheng, B.: Deep colorization.
-In: Proceedings of the IEEE
-International Conference on Computer Vision.
-(2015) 415–423

 @article{Cheng,
   title={Deep colorization.
 In: Proceedings of the IEEE International Conference on Computer Vision},
   author={Z. Cheng and Q. Yang and B. Sheng},